An effective cold email does these five things. It should:

 The best style to keep things precise and direct is to write it exactly the same way you’d talk.
 I would say, you should read your email like a theater actor before you actually send it.
 If it sounds like a normal conversation, then it will read well.

 - Be an Admirer — and may be a little vulnerable one.
-If you can be slightly submissive, then that would be better.
+If your tone in the cold emails can be slightly submissive, then that would be better.

 I’m not telling you to kneel before your audience like they own you.
 Situation is you are asking a favor from a stranger.
 By expressing vulnerability and some gratitude, you give them the satisfaction of thinking themselves as a good person.
 You also give them a surge of supremacy and dominion, because you’re asking their help.